NorthEndMakerspace/makerspace-policies/index.md

 ## Guest Policy

 All guests must sign a waiver ([nems.link/waiver](https://nems.link/waiver)) before doing anything at the space.
-Your guests are your responsibility – as a member, *you are responsible* if they:
+Your guests are your responsibility – as a member, *you are responsible* that they:

-* Make a mess and don’t clean it up
+* Act in accordance with our makerspace policies (below).
+* Follow all safety rules.
-* Use tools they are not trained to use.
+* Only use tools they are trained to use.
+* Clean it up after themselves.
+* Act in accordance with our [community standards and code of conduct](https://northendmakers.org/conduct.php).
-* Behave disrespectfully to others
+* Behave respectfully to others.
-* Do not follow safety rules.

 ## Key Fob Replacement